-The middle photo shows a couple and their young family about to start a journey.
+The middle photo shows a couple and their young family about to go on a trip.
 The couple appear to be arguing.
 The photo on the top right shows a woman with her (great) grandson.

 b In pairs, Sts discuss the difference between the words in 1-7.